Heavenly indulgence with cakes and pastries from The Durian Bakery.

 In hopes of easy slicing, I left my tray of 6 in the fridge beforehand for a few hours.
 Despite that, they remain utterly soft and moist.
 They even stayed that way till the next day.

-I ought to highlight, though, that these chewy morsels are on the lighter side, as far as taste is concerned.
+I ought to highlight, though, that these chewy morsels are on the lighter side, as far as intensity of taste is concerned.
 Fans who like their durian fixes loud and strong would probably prefer the above choux puff.

 Dark Choco Musang King Mousse